HomeSitemapFermentationCiderBeerWineOther drinksShopsRecipe DesignGrow your ownReviewsHangover

 1) Slice and pulp ferment.

 I use an apple corer that cores and evenly slices the apple.
 I discard the core and put the slices directly into the fermenter.
 Once it is brewed for about 48 hours I take the slices out and give them a bit of a bash and put them back.
 I put them in a nylon sieve bag to allow the pulp to be removed easily.
+(See recipy above and note use of pectic enzyme.
+This method can make a gooey mess and needs pectic enzyme and good finning to end up with a clear cider.

 2) Juicer